zfsnap/zfsnap.org/content/pages/contribute.rst

 Want to contribute?
 *******************

-*Awesome.* Development primarily takes place on `github`_.
+*Awesome.* Development primarily takes place on `GitHub`_.
 Fork the repo, create a branch, hack in your feature, and send us a Pull Request.

 We ask that you take the time to read the following developer notes so that your PR is more likely to be accepted.

+If you found a bug, please report it via our `issue tracker on GitHub`_.

 Developer Notes
 ***************

-zfsnap is written in sh.
-Not bash, ksh, or anything else.
-Good old, simple sh;
+zfsnap is written in sh, avoiding bash-, ksh-, etc-specific features.
+Good old, simple sh.
+Though don't despair, it's surprisingly powerful.
-it's surprisingly powerful — and ultra-portable.

 Portability
 ===========